sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 He's heard good things about him for co-op students.
 (Around $300).

 H&R Block will also do it for around $300.

+Some people have had luck with this [free government program](http://www.irs.gov/individuals/article/0,,id=107626,00.html).

 Sadly you will have to pay taxes on your hard-earned income.
 Chances are you already paid the American ones in your paycheque.